pixie16/paass/README.md

 9. If all goes well, "`make clean && make && sudo make install && sudo make config`".
    Default install directory is `PixieSuite2/exec`

-*You should ensure that the PLX version and XIA firmware versions are compatable!*
+*You should ensure that the PLX version and XIA firmware versions are compatible!*

-###Options for CMAKE Compilation
+### Options for CMAKE Compilation
 * -DCMAKE\_INSTALL\_PREFIX (default PixieSuite2/exec)
 * -DUSE\_ROOT (default ON)
 * -DUSE\_DAMM (default ON)